 Enforcing Court Orders from the State of Florida

-The court issues, orders, and final judgements are issued by the court.
-In the state of Florida, the court retains jurisdiction over any case that has been previously decided.
-In some cases, an individual does not abide by the order or judgment, and action must be taken to enforce the orders as entered by the court.
-Enforcing a court order or judgment isn’t automatically done by the court and must be actively pursued by an attorney or the parties to the action.
+The court orders, and final judgements are issued by the court.
+Likewise, in some cases, if a person does not abide by the order or judgment, and action must be taken to enforcing court orders as entered by the court.
+In addition, enforcing a court order or judgment isn’t just done by the court and must be actively pursued by a lawyer or the parties to the action.
 Parker & DuFresne has a team of talented lawyers who can help enforce any court orders and /or judgments.

-Court orders and judgments regarding family law proceedings typically fall within the following situations:
+For example,court orders and judgments in family law proceedings typically fall within the following situations:

 Options for Enforcing a Court Order

-When enforcing a court order, there is a wide range of options that may be available.
-Parker & DuFresne will strive to reach the best possible outcome for your case.
+When enforcing a court order, there is a wide range of options.
+So, Parker & DuFresne will strive to reach the best outcome for your case.

 Motions and Litigation

-Your lawyer may file a motion with the court to ensure that the at-fault party will follow the terms and conditions of the order or judgment.
-The court may enter additional orders to accomplish compliance.
+Your lawyer may file a motion with the court to ensure that the at-fault party will follow the terms of the order or judgment.
+In addition, the court may enter more orders for compliance.

 Florida Court Actions and Consequences

-Because the courts in Florida maintain jurisdiction over matters, they have decided, they may enter additional orders or amend judgments to require a party to follow their previous decision.
-Enforcing a court order can range from suspending driver’s licenses, garnishing wages, suspending professional permits, placing liens on properties, or finding such party in contempt of court.
+Because the courts in Florida maintain jurisdiction over matters, they have decided, they may enter more orders or amend judgments to require a party to follow their previous decision.
+Enforcing court orders can range from suspending a driver license, garnishing wages, suspending permits, placing liens on properties, or finding such party in contempt of court.

 Court Order Enforcement Attorneys

-When dealing with your former spouse regarding a family law issue, Parker & DuFresne can work with you to enforce a court order or judgment.
-Our team will assist you through this delicate time if the opposing party is violating the order of the court.
-Similarly, if you are being accused of not honoring court orders, our attorneys can help you as well.
-Regardless of the situation for enforcing a court order, Parker & DuFresne will work with you.
+When dealing with your former spouse with a family law issue, Parker & DuFresne can work with you enforcing court orders or a judgment.
+Our team will assist you through this time if the other party is violating the order of the court.
+Similarly, if you are being accused of not honoring court orders, our lawyers can help you as well.
+No matter the issue for enforcing a court order, Parker & DuFresne will work with you.
 Contact our office and let us work for you.